Private-Data-Services/metronome-client-libs/ruby/README.md

 ## Documentation for API Endpoints

-All URIs are relative to *https://YOUR-CUSTOMER-ID.api.eu-north-1.privatedataservices.com*
+All URIs are relative to *https://YOUR-CUSTOMER-ID.api.REGION.privatedataservices.com*  You should only need to use or know this value when you use the REST API directly.
+The server name is handled by this client automatically.

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------